Terror Train: Cast

-The motivation for the villain in Terror Train, similarly to other slasher films, is based on revenge; however, as film scholar John Kenneth Muir notes, the film's central organizing principle is "magic, or the often undetectable gulf between reality and illusion....
-In other words, characters live and die in Terror Train based, in large part, on how they perceive the reality or non-reality around them".
-Muir adds: "If the would-be victims can see through the illusion, they tend to survive.
-If they can't do so, they die.
-It's as simple that, but this approach makes Terror Train a more complex and layered film than the average slasher picture".

 Production

 Conception

+After Halloween (1978) grossed nearly $60 million, film producers wanted to exploit its success, leading to a horror movie boom in the following two years.
+Film critic Roger Ebert said horror movies made in the wake of Halloween tended to include attacks on young girls, knives, and blood.
 Producer Daniel Grodnik had the idea for the film's central narrative, which he had wanted to be "like Halloween on a train".
+He also drew inspiration from the comedy-thriller Silver Streak (1976), which was set on a train.
+He discussed the concept with his wife, who thought it sounded terrible.
+Grodnik then coined the title Terrible Train.
 Grodnik had been a friend of Halloween director John Carpenter and producer Debra Hill, both of whom gave him their blessing when he told them of his idea.
 Grodnik pitched the film to American producer Sandy Howard, who was impressed by the concept.
+Afterward, Grodnik wrote a twelve-page version of the film's story.

-The film was the first motion picture directed by Roger Spottiswoode (a former editor for Sam Peckinpah), who would go on to make such films as Turner & Hooch (1989), Air America (1990), and Tomorrow Never Dies (1997).
-Spottiswoode was hired to direct the film by Sandy Howard on the condition that he also edit the film (though Anne Henderson was later brought in to edit).
+The film was the first motion picture directed by Roger Spottiswoode (a former editor for Sam Peckinpah), who was hired to direct the film by Howard on the condition that he also edit it.
+Anne Henderson was later brought in to edit.
 Because it was made under a Canadian tax shelter, Daniel Grodnik was appointed executive producer, as he was legally unable to serve as a primary producer.

-There was no stage show magician in the original script, but producer Howard was a fan of magic tricks and illusions, so a magician character was written in.
-Copperfield's character becomes the suspect at one point of the film, but it turns out to be a red herring when the real killer is revealed to be Kenny Hampson.
-There is some confusion about David Copperfield's character's name.
-In the film, the Conductor calls out to him twice as "Ken", but this is when it is believed by him and the passengers that he is Kenny Hampson, the murderer.
-Additionally, his assistant calls out to him as "Ken", but since his assistant is Kenny in disguise, this could have been an intentional misdirection.
-In the credits, he is simply listed as "The Magician".
+The film became one of the first American-Canadian co-productions ever.